Evolution of proto-neutron stars to pulsars, magnetars and central compact objects: Model equations

+It is well known that purely toroidal or poloidal fields are unstable and the unstable modes will dominate the loss of the fields by diffusion in unstable cases.
+Numerical simulations of \citet{bra09} suggest that for the toroidal and poloidal magnetic fields to be stable, they should satisfy the conditions

-where $a$ is the buoyancy factor, $\eta \equiv E/|U|$ is the ratio of the magnetic energy to the gravitational potential energy, and $\eta_{\rm p}\equiv E_{\rm P}/|U|$ is the magnetic energy in the poloidal field scaled in the same way.
-Buoyancy factor is about 10 for main sequence stars \citep{bra09,wic+14}.
-It is not easy to obtain the exact value of the buoyancy factor $a$ \citep{rin19}, but buoyancy is expected to be weaker in the case of neutron stars \citep{bra09}.
-Accordingly, we choose the buoyancy factor as $a=2$ in presenting most of our results, but we also discuss its effect on the results by varying it in a wide range.
+where $a$ is the buoyancy factor, $\eta \equiv E/|U|$ is the ratio of magnetic energy to gravitational potential energy, and $\eta_{\rm p}\equiv E_{\rm p}/|U|$ is the magnetic energy in the poloidal field scaled in the same way.
+The buoyancy factor, $a$, limits the growth of the toroidal component in the dynamo process and is about $10$ for the main-sequence stars, and of order $10^{3}$ for neutron stars. \citep{bra09,wic+14}.
+Accordingly, we set the buoyancy factor as $a=10^{3}$ in most of the simulations, but also reveal its impact on the results by varying it over a wide range.

-The toroidal field, $B_{\phi}$, is generated from the poloidal field due to the differential rotation, $\Delta \Omega$, within the star, the so called $\Omega$-effect.
+The $\Omega$-process for any differentially rotating or shearing system leads to an effective dynamo process coupled with the complementary $\alpha$-effect.
 The field, if it does not satisfy the above constraint given in \autoref{eq:stability}, may also decay with a timescale $\tau_{\phi}$ (see below).
-The time evolution of the toroidal field is thus given by

 According to \autoref{eq:stability} the toroidal field is subject to decay if $\eta_{\rm p}< a \eta^2$ \citep{bra09}.
 The total magnetic energy of the star is $E = B^2 R^3/6$ where we assumed the magnetic field to be uniform within the star.
 Similarly, the magnetic energy in the poloidal field is then $E_{\rm p} = B_{\rm p}^2 R^3/6$.
 We scale these quantities with the gravitational potential energy of a uniform Newtonian star, $|U|= 3GM^2/5R$ to determine $\eta$ and $\eta_{\rm p}$ \citep{wic+14}.